TheFoundryVisionmongers/flix-scripts/move_shows/README.md

 # Move sequence between shows script
 This script will move a sequence, and all associated data and media, from one show to another.

+**Warning** This script will move data in place, both on disk and within the Flix database.
+This is irreversible and should be tested on a staging setup before production.

 ## Requirements
 The script needs access and permission to connect to the Flix database and read/write permission on the asset directory.